asawilliams/javascript/README.md

         i;
     ```

-  - Assign variables at the top of their scope for the most part.
+  - Assign variables at the top of their context (not necessarily the top of the scope).
 This helps avoid issues with variable declaration and assignment hoisting related issues.

     ```javascript
     // bad